The little routines that give structure to each day with a newborn

 The Evening Massage

-Baby massage is a wonderful way to strengthen the bond between parent and child and help the baby get ready for sleep.
+Baby massage is a wonderful way to strengthen the bond between parent and child and help them get ready for sleep: gentle strokes (to relax the muscles), a tummy massage (which helps with colic), a foot massage (for reflexology stimulation), and gentle pressure on the back (to soothe).

 The evening feeding: the bedtime ritual